-Each fall when school classes resume, I write about dog separation anxiety, and that dogs left alone may act out.
+It won’t be long before school starts.
+Each fall when classes resume, I write about dog separation anxiety, and that dogs left alone may act out.
 After summer vacation with the kiddos, dogs left behind at home can mope and feel awful…and so can cats.
-Any kind of absence can potentially result in canine separation anxiety.
+Any kind of absence might result in canine separation anxiety.
 Here’s what you need to know.

 Is Separation Anxiety Common?

 Canine separation anxiety isn’t uncommon.
 According to veterinary behaviorists reporting at the Western Veterinary Conference, about fourteen percent of pet dogs seen in veterinary clinics suffer from problems being left alone.
 Puppies adopted before eight weeks of age, mixed breeds and pups adopted from shelters act out most often.

 Affected puppies feel over-attachment to one or more family members.
 Problems develop when the amount of time you spend with the pet changes.
 Dogs are creatures of habit and love routine, so any change perhaps due to kids returning to school, your new job or a change in schedules, can turn up the stress.

 What Is Separation Anxiety?

 Animal behaviorists recently have begun to use different terms to describe the condition.
 Not all dogs become anxious when left alone, although they do act out.
 Separation distress doesn’t necessarily mean the pup feels anxious and probably is a more accurate description of dogs displaying separation behaviors.

 Separation behaviors encompass a whole range of activities.
 Many times, dogs act out when stressed or anxious at the owner’s absence.

 Throwing A Party–Bored Dogs?